-Vast majority of the land in greater letaba is privately onwed and subjected to land claims.
-There is progress in terms of other claims that have been settled but much can be done so that opportunities can be unlocked to develop the municipality.
+Approximately 48% of the land contained within the boundaries of the Municipality is currently the subjected to land claims.
 The process of land claims is a lengthy one and has as yet not been resolved by the Land Claims Commission.